 This is the perfect recipe, especially when your mind is going blank and you don’t know what to cook anymore, especially in winter, when lettuce salad doesn’t sound that appetizing.

 I don’t know about you, but I live in a super cold climate, and warm meals are all I think about, besides carbs and bread. 🙂

-If you look for a salad that is perfect in winter here is a recipe that has some of these items.
+If you look for a perfect salad in winter, here is a recipe that has some of these items.
 It can be served warm or cold, based on your preference.

 I hope you try the recipe, and if you do, drop a note in the comments and let me know what you think.
 Until then, stay well, my friends!